benjamink/ansible-helloworld/ansible_workflow.md

     $ kitchen test default-centos-71 --destroy=never

+### Create a Branch

+Before starting work on a new feature it is necessary to create a Git branch so that the new work can be developed without modifying the production code.
+Once development within the branch is completed a review will be requested from peers before it is finally merged back into the `master` branch & ultimately deployed to production.

+After cloning the `master` branch of the role to be worked on create & change into a development branch named to identify the feature being worked on as follows:

+    $ git checkout -b new_feature

 ### Development Cycle

 Once the instance(s) are initially brought up work can be done to develop the logic to satisfy the tests that have been written.
 For this example the `/tmp/hello.txt` file should be populated so a task will be added to `tasks/main.yml` as follows: